PaloAltoNetworks/mssp-templates/docs/gpcs_templates.rst

     + sample IPSEC tunnel configurations for select CPE vendors

-The templates are incremental to and reference the iron-skillet day one configurations.
-The details of the iron-skillet templates can be found at:
+The templates are incremental to and reference the IronSkillet day one configurations.
+The details of the IronSkillet templates can be found at:

 |skilletpanoramatemplates|.